 Literary Contracts: A Guide for New Authors

-Before I started on the process of selling A Kill in the Morning, I knew almost nothing about publishers, agents or all the specialised terms used in literary contracts, so I’ve had to learn fast.
+When I sold A Kill in the Morning, to Transworld Books, I knew almost nothing about publishers, agents or all the specialised terms used in my literary contract, so I had to learn fast.

-I’m not allowed to talk about precise specifics like what my advance was or exactly what the various percentages are.
+I’m not allowed to talk about specifics like how much my advance was or exactly what the various percentages are.
 But apart from that, this is what I’ve learnt so far.

-Obviously this isn’t legal advice, it’s just an explanation of what the process is and what some of the terms you might come across in a literary contract mean.
+Obviously this isn’t legal advice, it’s just an explanation of what the process is and some terms you might come across in a literary contract.

 Literary Contracts: the Process